kagehq/echos/packages/sdk/README.md

 # @echoshq/sdk

-SDK for Echos - A Wireshark for AI agents.
-Visualize and control every action your agents take in real time.
+SDK for Echos - A firewall for AI agents to observe and control every action your agents take in real time.

+Unlike passive monitoring tools, Echos intercepts actions *before* they happen, giving you policy-based control and human approval for sensitive operations.

 ## Installation